Capgemini Sample Placement Papers - 2012

 Ans: C

-14. If both K and P are members of the team and three boys in all are included in the team, the members of the team other than K and P are
+14. If both K and P are members of the team and three boys in all are

 A. GIRQ